jcjimenez/keras-retinanet-docker/README.md

 Usage
 =====
-After running either the GPU or CPU images, you should be able to run something like the following from the container:
+Invoking the `retina-train` script from the docker container can be done like so:

 ```
 docker run --rm -it \